hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 12. [my12-serial1-crash.ino](my12-serial1-crash.ino).
 The portenta sends crash information through the Serial1 RX and TX pins.
 This program allows you to load a serial1 monitoring programon another 3.3V arduino (Note: must use protective resistors if using an older 5V arduino).
 The easier approach is to connect a TTL USB cable to Gnd, RX and TX but I don't have one of those cables.

+13. [my13_uart_m4_m7_print.ino](my13_uart_m4_m7_print.ino) Similar to the crash report that uses another arduino to catch the serial1 UART TX and TR and GND print output.
+This program allows UART print from either the M7 or M4 cores.
+Great for debugging the M4 core.
+Uses ``` _UART1_.println("Hi");``` which on the M7 is the same as Serial1.println("Hi"); and on the M4 core is Serial.println("hi"); The program also tests for Portenta or not and programs for each of 2 boards 3 cores.